KrystilizeNevaDies/StaticMap/README.md

-# StaticMap
+# Static Map
-Static Map is a dynmap-like plugin for the opensource C++ minecraft server [Cuberite](https://github.com/cuberite/cuberite).
+Static Map is a dynmap-like plugin for the Open Source C++ Minecraft server [Cuberite](https://github.com/cuberite/cuberite).

+## What Works:
+- Creation of an image on chunk genertation

 ## TODO:
 - A web interface